seqeralabs/tower-cli/USAGE.md

 Pipelines define pre-configured workflows in a workspace.
 A pipeline consists of a workflow repository, launch parameters, and a compute environment.

+Run `tw pipelines -h` to view the list of supported operations.
+Run `tw pipelines add -h` to view the required and optional fields for adding your pipeline.

 ### Add a pipeline

 Add a pre-configured pipeline to the Launchpad: